d3-geomap/site/content/docs/map-properties.md

 #### units - optional

 The name of the `topojson.objects` property that contains the geographic units to display on the map.

+#### unitTitle - optional

+A function that receives the topojson feature object for the corresponding map unit, when the mouse is moved over it.
+The return value of this functions is the text shown in the standard browser tooltip.
+Defaults to `(d) => d.properties.name`.

 #### width - optional